1995 SEA Games: Mascot

-The mascot of the 1995 Southeast Asian Games is a Siamese cat named Sawasdee (สวัสดี) who takes a Bo Sang umbrella with him.
+The Games' mascot is a Siamese cat named Sawasdee (สวัสดี) who takes a Bo Sang umbrella with him.
 The Siamese cat is one of the several varieties of cat native to Thailand.
-As a mascot, its name Sawasdee is a word often spoken in Thai as a greeting or farewell in Thailand.
-Its umbrella represents Chiang Mai province, Thailand, host of the 1995 Southeast Asian Games.
-One of its villages, the Bo Sang Village of Chiang Mai province, is famed throughout Thailand for the making of exquisitely hand made and painted umbrellas.
+Its name Sawasdee is a word often spoken in Thai as a greeting or farewell in Thailand.
+The umbrella it holds represents Chiang Mai as a whole.

+Theme song

+The Games' theme song is Win It In Your Heart, composed by Sma Suaysod and Nonthiya Jiewbangpa.